 Kids love traditions and family rituals, because it fosters a sense of belonging and security.
 They also thrive on routine, so rituals only add to that need.

-Adults who work outside the home can really benefit from a simple family tradition to look forward to on the ride home.
+Adults who work outside the home benefit from a simple family ritual to look forward to on the ride home.
 And adults who work inside the home can anticipate that ritual as something to mark the end of a work day.
 I know I do.

 Don’t wait for a holiday